tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 So that was much about it.
 If you are reading till the end.
 I sincerely thank you for being so patient!

 Between, I have hardly pinned any photos for the trip here.
-So if you wanted a deeper look, [my friends on instagram](https://instagram.com/tasdikrahman/) will surely complain about my never ending feed of this trips photographs!
+So if you wanted a deeper look, [my friends on instagram](https://instagram.com/tasdikrahman/) will surely complain about my never ending feed from this trips photographs!

 Godspeed!